 The COVID-19 pandemic has had an adverse impact on global commercial activity, including the global transportation industry and its supply chain, and has contributed to significant volatility in financial markets, including, among other effects, a decline in equity markets, changes in interest rates and reduced liquidity.
 It has also resulted in increased travel restrictions and extended shutdowns of businesses in various industries including, among others, the airline industry, and significantly reduced overall economic output.
-Although the COVID-19 pandemic did not have a material adverse impact to our financial results for the first quarter of 2020, we expect that the impact of the COVID-19 pandemic on general economic activity could negatively impact our revenue and operating results for the remainder of 2020.
-For example, in March 2020, following a temporary suspension of ethanol production at the Luverne Facility, we ultimately suspended production for the foreseeable future due to the impact of COVID-19 on the economy and our industry as a whole.
+We expect that the impact of the COVID-19 pandemic on general economic activity will negatively impact our revenue and operating results for at least the remainder of 2020.
+The impact of the COVID-19 pandemic on the global transportation industry could result in less demand for our transportation fuel products which could have a material adverse effect on our business and financial condition.
+The suspension of ethanol production at our Luverne Facility for the foreseeable future and reduction in our workforce during the first quarter of 2020 due to the impact of COVID-19 had an adverse impact on our financial results for the second quarter of 2020 reducing revenue by 81% compared to the same period in 2019.
 There is also a risk that COVID-19 could have a material adverse impact on customer demand and cash flow.

 The risks generally associated with the COVID-19 pandemic could magnify other risks discussed in this report and any of our SEC filings.
-For example, the rapidly evolving changes in financial markets could have a material impact on our ability to obtain financing, which could impact our liquidity.
+For example, the rapidly evolving changes in financial markets could have a material impact on our ability to obtain additional financing, which could impact our liquidity.
 For example, volatility in the financial markets could make it more difficult to raise money from selling equity on the capital markets, the impact of COVID-19 on financial markets could limit potential lenders' ability to provide funds for project finance of the planned expansion of the Luverne Facility or the terms of any project finance transactions could be worse than anticipated.
 In addition the effectiveness of external parties, including governmental and non-governmental organizations, in combating the spread and severity of COVID-19 could have a material impact on demand for our business.
 Further, steps taken by market counterparties such as commercial airlines could have an impact on their ability to perform under agreements to which we are a party, which could impact our business.
 For example, in connection with the impact that the COVID-19 pandemic has had on the economy and on the resulting disruption to the airline industry specifically, we and Delta amended portions of our previously disclosed Fuel Sales Agreement in April 2020, as discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Company Overview-COVID-19."
 Other commercial counterparties may also seek to amend supply agreement in the future.

 The COVID-19 pandemic could further and materially disrupt our own business operations and the services we provide, as well as the business operations of our customers, suppliers and other third parties with whom we interact.
-As an increasing percentage of our employees work remotely, we also face the risk that unusual working arrangements could impact the effectiveness of our operations or controls.
+As an increasing percentage of our employees work remotely, we also face the risk that unusual working arrangements could impact the effectiveness of our operations or internal controls.
 In addition, a potential COVID-19 infection of any of our key employees could materially and adversely impact our operations.
 It is possible that COVID-19 restrictions could create difficulty for satisfying our legal or regulatory filing or other obligations, including with the SEC and other regulators.